Spaaaacccee/DivCanvas/README.md

 # DivCanvas
-Stupid &amp; Slow Javascript drawing program that uses divs as pixels
+Stupid and slow Javascript drawing program that uses divs as pixels